 The Little-Known Tax Perk of Being Married

-The marriage allowance is a scheme to give income tax relief to married couples, but it does only apply to those couples with very specific circumstances.
+In last week’s article we looked at the Married Couple’s Allowance, a tax break for married couples where at least one of the partners was born before 6 April 1935.
+In this article, we introduce you to the lesser known Marriage Allowance, an income tax break for married couples of any age, but there are still very specific eligibility conditions in order to benefit from this allowance.
 Here, we discuss those circumstances and provide an example that will be useful to those who are studying for any of the CII CF1, R01, R03, R06, AF1, or AF5 exams.

 Let’s remind ourselves of the circumstances that need to exist for the Marriage Allowance to apply:

-- The spouse receiving the transferred allowance must not be a higher rate taxpayer
+- The spouse receiving the transferred allowance must not be a higher rate or additional rate taxpayer.

-This, therefore, only benefits couples where one doesn’t earn enough income to use their full personal allowance (less than £12,500) and the other one is paying tax at no more than the basic rate.
+This, therefore, only benefits couples where one partner doesn’t earn enough income to use their full personal allowance (less than £12,570) and the other one is paying tax at no more than the basic rate.

-Barbara receives an annual State pension of £4,000.
-Her personal allowance is £12,500 so she can transfer the full £1,250 to her husband, Michael.
-Michael is also retired and receives £15,000 per year, made up of private and State pension.
-His personal allowance can, therefore, be increased from £12,500 to £13,750.
-The 20% saving on this extra bit of allowance is equal to £250.
+Barbara receives an annual State Pension of £4,000.
+Her personal allowance is £12,570 so she can transfer the full £1,260 to her husband, Michael.
+Michael is also retired and receives £15,000 per year, made up of private and State Pension.
+His personal allowance can, therefore, be increased from £12,570 to £13,830.
+The 20% saving on this extra bit of allowance is equal to £252.

-A claim can be backdated to include any tax year since 5 April 2016 someone was eligible for.
-The application must be made by the person wishing to make the transfer (i.e. the non-taxpayer) – more information can be found on the gov.uk website.
+A claim can be backdated to include any tax year since 5 April 2020 someone was eligible for.
+The claim can be made through self assessment or by filling in a MATCF form – more information regarding how to apply can be found on the gov.uk website.

 Grab the resources you need!